Adam Milner: Club career

+Castleford Tigers

+Breakthrough

-Milner played as a youngster for Stanley Rangers.
-Having come through the Tigers' academy system, he made his Super League début against Huddersfield Giants on Sunday 4 July 2010.
+Having come through the Tigers' academy system, Milner made his Super League début against Huddersfield Giants on Sunday 4 July 2010.

 Milner scored his first try for Castleford against Harlequins RL on 21 August 2010.
 He followed up his début try with another one in the following league game against St. Helens, in the last match at Knowsley Road.
 He made 4 appearances and scored 2 tries in his first season.

 Prior to the 2011 season, Milner was given the number 16 shirt, with Castleford head coach Terry Matterson saying "I think he's going to get plenty of first team footy this year."
 He made 22 appearances and scored 4 tries.
 At the end of the season, he signed a new three-year deal with the Tigers.

+First team hooker

 Having firmly established himself in Castleford's first team, Milner made 21 appearances and scored 3 tries in the 2012 season.

 2013 was Milner's highest scoring season yet for Castleford, with 7 tries in 23 appearances.
 In August, he signed a two-year contract extension until the end of 2016, saying, "As soon as I got the contract offer I didn't think twice about signing it."
 Head coach Daryl Powell said, "both his attacking game and his toughness in defence are developing every week and I know he will continue to work hard to achieve his undoubted potential."

 Milner was awarded for his consistent performances at hooker with squad number 9 for the 2014 season.
 He made a further 25 appearances and scored 3 tries to help Castleford to a 4th placed finish in Super League.

-He played in all but 3 of the Tigers' matches in 2015, playing more minutes and taking a larger role in the team following the departure of Man of Steel winning hooker Daryl Clark to Warrington at the end of the previous season.
+He played in all but 3 of the Tigers' matches in 2015, playing more minutes and taking a larger role in the team following the departure of Man of Steel-winning hooker Daryl Clark to Warrington at the end of the previous season.
 He made 28 appearances and scored 3 tries.

 In February 2016, Milner signed a two-year contract extension, keeping him with the Tigers until the end of 2018.
 He was ever-present throughout Castleford's injury-struck 2016 season, appearing in all 32 matches.
 He mostly played as a hooker, but switched position to loose forward towards the end of the campaign due to mounting injuries in the squad.
 At the club's end-of-season awards night, Milner was named Directors' Player of the Year and 2nd place Player of the Year.